ArdentEmpiricist/world_bank_data_rust/README.md

 Any contribution intentionally submitted for inclusion in this work shall be dual licensed as above, without any additional terms or conditions.

+## Disclaimer

+This project is an independent, community-maintained library and CLI.
+It is not affiliated with, endorsed by, or sponsored by The World Bank Group or any of its institutions.
+“The World Bank” name and any related trademarks are the property of The World Bank Group and are used here solely for identification purposes.

+This software accesses publicly available data via the World Bank Indicators API.
+Your use of any World Bank data is governed by the World Bank’s terms and applicable data licenses.
+No warranty is provided; use at your own risk.

+- World Bank Indicators API: <https://datahelpdesk.worldbank.org/knowledgebase/articles/889392>
+- World Bank Terms of Use: <https://www.worldbank.org/terms>
+- World Bank Data Terms (incl. licensing): <https://datacatalog.worldbank.org/terms-and-conditions>